 The best plumbing schools in Alaska are those that combine classroom instruction with paid on-the-job training in a registered apprenticeship.
 UA Local 375 and Alaska Works Partnership are two strong options that connect directly to licensing requirements.
 For those starting with little to no experience, pre-apprenticeships through Alaska Works or technical training from AVTEC can help you get ready.

-Here's what you should do next: choose a path, apply for training, and log those hours toward your license.
-The sooner you start, the sooner you can join a trade that's in demand across Alaska.
+Here’s what you should do next: choose a path, apply for training, and log those hours toward your license.
+The sooner you start, the sooner you can join a trade that’s widely needed across Alaska.